alantess/DDQN-BTC/README.md

 ## Todos
 - Retrieve & normalize data --> Find a way to normalize data for the agent
-- Create Network Class --> Create network & saving functions
+- Create Network Class ✔️
 - Create Environment Class  ✔️
-- Create Agent Class
+- Create Agent Class ✔️
 - Create Replay Memory ✔️
+- Create a main loop to test the agent